 Families with children, singles, seniors, those looking for a low-shedding animal, first-time dog owners, apartment living

 Now you know a few reasons why the Cesky Terrier is a popular pet.
 Keep reading our guide to learn more and decide whether buying one of these dogs makes sense for you and your family.

 If you plan to purchase one of these dogs, you can expect to pay a pretty penny for it.
-A Cesky Terrier puppy will cost you anywhere between $1,300 and $2,600.
 The relative rarity of this breed is at least partially to blame for their high price tag; there are only about 600 of them in the United States.
-If you don’t want to pay thousands of dollars to buy one of these dogs but you are willing to travel to get one, you could try checking at dog shelters in your region to see if any of Cesky Terriers are up for adoption.
+You could try checking at dog shelters in your region to see if any of Cesky Terriers are up for adoption.

 Temperament & Intelligence of the Cesky Terrier

 Overall, the Cesky Terrier is a very calm and intelligent breed that tends to be quieter than other terriers, making them great pets and companions.
 They are very affectionate with their families but may be a bit standoffish with strangers at first.

 Are These Dogs Good for Families? 👪

 Cesky Terriers are excellent family dogs and get along well with children, especially if they have been socialized with them from an early age.
 Teach your children how to properly interact with your dog; the Cesky Terrier is so small that it could get hurt while playing with your kids if they aren’t careful.